Palks-Studio/billing-system/README.md

 - Deposit tracking by status (not invoiced, awaiting payment, paid) with filters and pagination
 - Monthly close for paid deposits with CSV export and JSON archive
 - Support for individual and business clients with automatic adaptation of company identification fields
 - Professional insurance information management (insurer, policy number and insurer contact details)
+- Multi-user authentication with individual usernames and passwords
+- Independent user sessions with secure login management

 ---